 Wednesday 18 May.
 Three journalists with the Ukrainian television channel ICTV, Tetiana Nakonechna, Yevhen Turta and Oleh Tsymbalyuk, came under a Russian missile and artillery attack this morning while reporting in Kostiantynivka, in the Donetsk region.
 The city was hit by at least seven missiles and one of them landed a few dozen metres from the journalists, but none of them was injured.

 Thursday 12 May.
 A crew with the Ukrainian TV channel 1+1, consisting of Oleksandr Zagorodni, Ivan Golovach and Vitali Ovsyannikov, came under a Russian cluster bomb attack while filming a report in Maryinka, in the Donetsk region.

 Wednesday 11 May.
-Two reporters for the Estonian TV channel ERR, Anton Aleksejev and Kristjan Svirgsden, two reporters for the Estonian newspaper Postimees, Jaanus Piirsalu and Dmitri Kotju, and a reporter for the German newspaper Die Welt, Alfred Hackensberger, came under fire on the outskirts of Siversk, a town in the Donetsk region.
+Two reporters for the Estonian TV channel ERR, Anton Aleksejev and Kristjan Svirgsden, two reporters for the Estonian newspaper Postimees, Jaanus Piirsalu and Dmitri Kotju, a reporter for the German newspaper Die Welt, Alfred Hackensberger, and his cameraman Ricardo Garcia Vilanova came under fire on the outskirts of Siversk, a town in the Donetsk region.
 Cluster munition fragments flew past their car as they lay on the ground for 15 minutes before managing to leave the area.

 Thursday 5 May.
 A Hromadske TV crew consisting of reporter Anastasia Stanko, cameraman Kolyan Pastiko and a driver came under Russian artillery fire while covering the evacuation of civilians from Lyman (in the Donetsk region) to the city of Dnipro.
 Three shells landed 200 metres away from the TV crew and the Lyman residents.